IBM/MAX-Image-Segmenter/README.md

 ## 4. Retrain the Model on Watson Machine Learning

 Whether fine tuning the model with transfer learning or training from scratch on a custom dataset, retraining the model is a power feature.
-Please follow the steps listed under the [training readme](training/README.md) to retrain the model.
+Please follow the steps listed under the [training readme](training/README.md) to retrain the model on [Watson Machine Learning](https://www.ibm.com/cloud/machine-learning), a deep-learning as a service (DLaaS) offering of [IBM Cloud](https://ibm.biz/Bdz2XM).